 ERROL PARKER | Editor-at-large | Contact

-EVEN THOUGH THE SEASON HAS just begun, Frank Barton has run his captain out twice – both times in an unbelievable fashion.
+EVEN THOUGH THE SEASON HAS just begun to take shape, Frank Barton has run his captain out twice – both times in an unbelievable fashion.

-Since tragically throw 43-year-old Ellis McCrutchon under the bus on Sunday afternoon, Frank has been casually browsing a handful of travel websites, looking for a place to begin again.
+Since tragically throw 43-year-old Ellis McCrutchon under the bus this afternoon, Frank has been casually browsing a handful of travel websites, looking for a place to begin again.

 “Basically, I’ve thrown my life in the bin here because it’s just not worth living anymore.
 Doing it once is bad enough, but two weeks in a row?
 Fuck me, I’ve gotta [sic] go before they drag me out of bed and shoot me in the street like a communist,” he explained.